ryankosgit/Turkish-Auto-Pricer/README.md

 Then, run ```python main.py```

 # Results
-The first line of results will be the Average Margin of Error The next line will confirm that the comparison data of the price predictions has been saved to ``comparison_output.txt``.
+The first line of results will be the Average Margin of Error.

+The next line will confirm that the comparison data of the price predictions has been saved to ``comparison_output.txt``.

 The following graph will show a preview of the first 10 comparisons, showing the car brand, model, year, KM, location, actual price (translated from Lira to USD), predicted price (translated from Lira to USD), and MoE.

 <img width="1054" height="263" alt="Screenshot 2025-07-21 at 3 06 42 PM" src="https://github.com/user-attachments/assets/9d619e22-51fa-4ff5-aa91-7c42f1df2f6b" />